 There are many different composting processes and classification methods for composting.
 One classification system is shown below in Figure 2.3.
 It can been seen that there are many variations in processes.
 However, the fundamental requirements of the process remain the same irrespective of system applied.
 The bottom row of the diagram in Figure 2.3 shows increasing technological intervention moving from right to left, with non-encapsulated (open systems, i.e. not housed), non-aerated piles on the right to rotating reactors (in-vessel) on the left.
 For example an open windrow would be classed as a no reactor semi dynamic non-encapsulated system.
 The major differentiator is whether or not a reactor is used.
 Other differences include the approach to aeration and agitation of the material to improve mass transfer.
 There are numerous approaches to composting and various subtleties between different, similar systems.
 The descriptions given here provide general outlines, but it is likely to be necessary to consider an individual operator’s process.

-Terminology to describe different types in Fig 2 are not the one commonly used in the industry, this diagram is not clear.
+Terminology to describe different types in Fig 2 are not the ones commonly used in the industry, this diagram is not clear.
 For example what the industry calls “Open windrow” is here defined as “Stacked triangular not encapsulated static no reactor composting” not sure it will catch on?

 Figure 2.3 Hierarchy of Composting Systems (After Grüneklee, 1998)